SciCodes/codemeticulous/README.md

 Currently, CodeMeta is used as a central "hub" representation of software metadata as it is the most exhaustive, and provides [crosswalk definitions](https://codemeta.github.io/crosswalk/) between other formats.
-This is done in order to avoid: 1. the need for a bridge between every format, and 2. the creation of <a href="https://xkcd.com/927/" title="You know where this link goes.">another standard</a>.
+This is done in order to avoid the need for a bridge between every format, though custom conversion logic can be implemented for any 'crosswalk'

 <table><thead>
   <tr>